The Hidden Epidemic: Medication Mismanagement

 A fragmented healthcare system also contributes to medication mismanagement.
 Often a patient will see many doctors, nurses and caregivers.
 Due to different technologies and business practices, a miscommunication between parties is likely.
 This can lead to complications like duplicate medications, missed refills or even completely unnecessary medications!

 Adherence will suffer when patients lack education and the team of caregivers lacks communication.
 The ideal solution is one that can benefit and align the entire team.
-We are helping to ease this problem with Dose Dispense, a simple to use smart pillbox.
+We are helping to ease this problem with Dose Flip, a simple to use smart pillbox.

-Dose Dispense assists patients in the home by automatically revealing their medications at the right time, minimizing the chance of dispensing the wrong pills.
+Dose Flip assists patients in the home by automatically revealing their medications at the right time, minimizing the chance of dispensing the wrong pills.
 It empowers the patients to have independence and feel involved with their medications.

-Dose Dispense can assist nurses, caregivers and family members by informing them with a web portal or text and email notifications when medications have been dispensed or are about to be missed and notify when refills are needed.
+Dose Flip can assist nurses, caregivers and family members by informing them with a web portal or text and email notifications when medications have been dispensed or are about to be missed and notify when refills are needed.
 This helps to connect the caregiving team and remove communication challenges.

-Dose Dispense helps doctors provide better care by providing adherence data from the pillbox.
+Dose Flip helps doctors provide better care by providing adherence data from the pillbox.
 They can see trends in how often pills are missed or dispensed late, and ideally adjust patients’ drug regimens to better optimize their schedules and improve their health.

-By using Dose Dispense, clients with dementia have consistently increased their adherence rates from below 60% to over 90%--a major success!
+By using Dose Flip, clients with dementia have consistently increased their adherence rates from below 60% to over 90%--a major success!
 This is a dramatic and powerful result that we can use to bring the caregiving team of doctors, nurses, and caregivers together to face this challenge of medication non-adherence.
 Together, we will decrease costs for patients and healthcare organizations.
 And most importantly, we will save lives.

 1. Brown, Marie T., and Jennifer K. Bussell.
 "Medication adherence: WHO cares?."
 Mayo Clinic Proceedings.
 Vol. 86.
 No. 4.
 Elsevier, 2011.